 Insider trading laws have significant impact on the stock market, and the conduct of investors.
 I have been representing investors and financial professionals in insider trading investigations for over 30 years, starting in the mid-1980’s when my then partner and I represented a financial printer in an SEC federal court proceeding using a new, and now generally accepted, legal theory.
 Since that time, I have represented registered representatives and investors from all walks of life, in dozens of investigations.
-The insider trading laws and court decisions have changed dramatically over those decades, with the SEC and the courts expanding the scope of the theory beyond all reasonable bounds.
+The insider trading laws and court decisions have changed dramatically over those decades, with the SEC and the courts expanding the scope of the theory of insider trading beyond all reasonable bounds.
 However, it is this concept that we need to deal with, and we have had a great deal of success in defending potential defendants – because the investigation gets closed before an case is filed.

 Insider Trading Definition